bolliy/ioBroker.sun2000/README.md

 ### 0.13.0 (2024-10-11)
 * improve Modbus reconnection #116
 * configuration update
-* simple Integration of Huawei Emma (Huawei Energy Management Assistant) #63
+* initial Integration of Huawei Emma (Huawei Energy Management Assistant) #63

 ### 0.12.1 (2024-09-29)
 * no warning from check the valid number during standby: "no irradiation"